zopefoundation/meta/config/README.rst

 with-pypy
   Does the package support PyPy: True/False

-without-py2
+with-legacy-python
-  Do not run the tests on Python 2, PyPy2 and Python 3.5: True/False
+  Run the tests even on Python 2.7, PyPy2 and Python 3.5: True/False

 with-docs
   Build the documentation via Sphinx: True/False